How Much Does It Cost to Reclad a House in NZ? (2026)

 - It's full remedial building work: scaffolding, stripping the exterior, fixing any rotten framing found, a new cavity system, new cladding, consent and engineering — often with hidden damage that only appears once the old cladding is off.

 Sources: Superior Renovations recladding guide 2026; Add Value Renovations recladding Auckland 2026; Licensed Reclads cost guide.
-Figures are 2026 estimates for guidance only and exclude GST unless stated — always get written quotes for your specific project.
+Figures are 2026 estimates for guidance only and exclude GST unless stated, so always get written quotes for your specific project.
 Last updated 2026-05.